-- 5 The described example reflects a single time window (here 10 yr) after the abrupt permanent impact and cannot be extrapolated to determine the changes of relative turnover of C pools that originated earlier or later.
+C pools that originated earlier or later.
 Thus, based on one such "screen shot", we can neither estimate the function of the changing availability of C in SOM over time (Bruun et al., 2010).
-Nonetheless, this would be precisely our main aim, if 10 we want to link pools with fluxes!
+Nonetheless, this would be precisely our main aim, if we want to link pools with fluxes!
 To calculate such a function of changing C availability would require analyzing the δ^{13} C signature of SOM and of the released CO2 by the same approach over the longer period - at least several years.
 I was unable to find any studies with such an application and, therefore, tried to simulate them.
-The simulation was based on a simple model, taking the OM as a whole and assuming that - 15 the decomposition rate is a function decreasing exponentially with time (Fang et al., 2005).
-The model reflects such changes of the C4-to-C3 ratio in the SOM and that in CO2 efflux (Fig. 3).
-This enables important conclusions to be drawn for linking pools and fluxes.
+The simulation was based on a simple model, taking the OM as one pool, but assuming that its decomposition rate decreases exponentially with time after C input (Fang et al., 2005).
+Such approach of decreasing OM decomposition rate reflects the aging of C in soil and the decrease of its availability.
+The used model reflects such changes of the C4-to-C3 ratio in the SOM and that in CO2 efflux (Fig. 5) and it enables important conclusions to be drawn for linking pools and fluxes.
 Despite a slow asymptotic increase of C4-C in the SOM, its portion in the CO2 increases much faster.
-Thus, the C4-to-C3 ratio in the SOM increases and reach - 20 saturation, but C4-to-C3 ratio raises exponentially in CO2 (Fig. 3, bottom).
+Thus, the C4-to-C3 ratio in the SOM increases and reach saturation, but C4-to-C3 ratio raises exponentially in CO_2 (Fig. 5, bottom).
 This means that after some period after the impact, despite the high portion of the remaining C3-C in SOM, its contribution to the CO2 efflux is negligible!
-For example, according to the modeling on Fig. 3, 100 yr after the vegetation changes, the C3-C in SOM is still about 30% (i.e. high).
-At the same time, the C3 contribution to the CO2 efflux is only 1.0%. - So, the relative turnover of old (> 100 yr) and new (0-100 yr) SOM is about 45 times (Fig. 3, bottom)!
-Similar results a very low contribution of C_3 -C to CO_2 despite its high portion in the SOM have been frequently confirmed experimentally (Paul et al., 1997; Collins et al., 2000; Taneva et al., 2006).
-This approach therefore clearly shows the portion (and the amount) of the inert C pool, which contributes nothing or negligibly to the CO2 efflux from the soil.
+For example, according to the modeling (Fig. 5), 100 yr after the vegetation changes, the C3-C in SOM is still about 30 % (i.e. high).
+At the same time, the C_3 contribution to the CO2 efflux is only 1.0%.
+So, the relative turnover of old (>100 yr) and new (0-100 yr) SOM is about 45 times (Fig. 5, middle)!
+Similar results - a very low contribution of C3-C to CO2 despite its high portion in the SOM - have been frequently confirmed experimentally (Paul et al., 1997; Collins et al., 2000; Taneva et al., 2006).
+This approach therefore clearly shows the portion (and the amount) of the inert C pool, which contributes nothing or negligibly to the CO_2 efflux from the soil.
 The advantage is that no physical separation of the pools is necessary.
-Note here that the linkage between the C in the soil and the CO2 efflux by the approach presented in Fig. 3 only one pool, but with turnover rates decreasing after the C entered the soil, was used.
-Different functions of the changes of SOM availability with its aging were suggested (Bosatta and Ågren, 1985; Manzoni et al., 2009; Bruun et al., 2010) but were never proven experimentally.
+Note here that the linkage between the C in the soil and the CO2 efflux (Fig. 5) was based only on one pool, but with turnover rates decreasing after the C entered the soil.
+Different functions of the continuous changes of SOM availability with its aging were suggested (Bosatta and Ågren, 1985; Manzoni et al., 2009; Bruun et al., 2010) and were proven experimentally (Ågren and Bosatta, 1998).
+A good possibility to provide experimental basis for such continuous quality function are $C_3 \rightarrow C_4$ chronosequence experiments such as "Les Closeaux" INRA field experiment in Versailles (Dignac et al., 2005).